Amazon expands Alexa Skills Kit and Voice Service to Spain and Italy ahead of Echo launch

 Before Amazon embarks on its big Alexa and Echo consumer launch, which will happen later this year, it needs to have developers on board to create localized skills that will be relevant to users in each country.
 And that is what today’s announcement is all about.
 ASK is basically a bunch of APIs developers can use to easily build voice-powered features and integrations for Alexa, while AVS is a similar suite of APIs and development kits that lets hardware makers integrate Alexa into their own products.

 The dual launch of ASK and AVS tells us all we need to know about Amazon’s plans for Italy and Spain — not only is it gearing up to launch Alexa and its Echo speakers in these countries, it’s also partnering with third-party manufacturers to ensure Alexa spreads far and wide when the time comes.
-Indeed, both Sonos and Bose will have Alexa-powered products on the market alongside Echo later this year, according to Noemie Cornu, developer marketing for Alexa France, in a blog post.
+Indeed, both Sonos and Bose will have Alexa-powered products on the market alongside Echo later this year, wrote Alexa France executive Noemie Cornu in a blog post.

 Other hardware makers who want early access to AVS can do so by asking Amazon nicely.